MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 Modern browsers have UX that enable users to *install* web content on their devices.
 This content ranges from web sites to Progressive Web Apps, and different UAs implement mechanisms and UI affordances that a user can trigger or the UA can signal for this installation to happen.

 **The Web Install API** aims to standardize the way installations are invoked by developers, creating an ergonomic, simple and consistent way to get web content installed onto a device.
 It **allows a web site to install web content** (both from the **same** or [cross](./explainer_cross_domain.md) origin).
-This capability can be used by a site to install itself when some [installability criteria](#installability-criteria), which can vary with different UAs.
+This capability can be used by a site to install itself when some [installability criteria](#installability-criteria) is met, which can vary with different UAs.

 ## Goals